zelark/vnfm/README.md

 # vnfm
 Training exercises for vnfm team.
-Do the exersices in your own.
+Do the exersices in your own branch.